robinsonianr/fitness-tracker/README.md

    - Run `docker ps` to see if the container is running; if not, run `docker start (container-name)`.

-   - In Intellij, add datasource to database tool and enter the URL `jdbc:postgresql://localhost:5432/fit-tracker`.
+   - In Intellij or preferred DB manager, add datasource to database tool by entering the URL `jdbc:postgresql://localhost:5432/fit-tracker` and password.

-   - After naming the db and successfully connecting to db, add schema to the db `fit_tracker`.
+   - After naming the db and successfully connecting to db, add schema to the db called `fit_tracker`.

 ## Usage